Digitalization and the Critique of Critics

 Painting

 You can produce all kinds of art with a smartphone.
-This is only a matter of software creativity mostly.
-Next to digital painting you can also use the camera on your phone to take awesome photos or videos and edit them right at the spot.
-After you are done you can share the outcome with your family, friends or the whole world.
+This is mostly a matter of software creativity.
+Next to digital painting, you can also use the camera on your phone to take awesome photos or videos and edit them right on the spot.
+After you are done, you can share the outcome with your family, friends, or the whole world.

 Musician